d3b-center/medullo-classifier-package/README.md

 	1. A dataframe of NxM dimension containing expression values.
 Rownames are HUGO/HGNC gene symbols and column names are Sample identifiers.
 The following types of expression data are allowed as inputs: (1) FPKM (2) TPM (3) quantile normalized data (4) microarray data.
 	2. A vector of length M containing Medulloblastoma subtypes corresponding to each sample identifier.
 Allowed values are G3, G4, SHH, WNT and U (for Unknown)

+*NOTE:* At least two samples are required for classification, as there is a step that includes calculating correlations.

 There are two functions to run: